gardener/landscaper/docs/level_0/basic_architecture.md

   intended installation processes.
 Landscaper is watching these `Installation` resources and initiates the specified actions.

-- Target Environments (including Target Clusters): Target environments are an abstract concept.
-They describe where to execute an installation step.
+- Target Environments (including Target Clusters): Target environments  describe the environment where software/components are installed/deployed.
 Examples are target k8s cluster where some helm charts should be deployed or some network infrastructure on which a virtual network should be set up.

 ## Landscaper Controller